seanxiesx/rubysg/README.md

 ### Postgres

-You'll need to have Postgres installed.
   The easiest way to get it working on a Mac is with http://postgresapp.com/.

 ## Workflow